AdwaitKulkarni58/sentiment-analysis-436c/README.md

 - Integration of additional complex machine learning models for better summary results of individual courses.
 - Provide a more holistic overview of the entire department by looking at all courses and creating a combined faculty result.
 - Ability to register for courses directly from the dashboard, eliminating the need to go to Workday, search for courses separately, and register individually.
+- Use AWS Aurora for auto-scaling of the relational database.
+- Create an authentication system and use UBC CWL for student authentication.
 <hr></hr>

 # Contributing: